jym272/ticketing/Readme.md

 ```

 ### Skaffold dev
-While in development, is not neccesary to have a image in docker hub, `skaffold` will build
+While in development, is not necessary to have a image in docker hub, `skaffold` will build
 the image using the `dev.Dockerfile`.
 Get the correct IP address by running `minikube ip` and replace the IP address in `/etc/hosts`.